jkt293/Audio4All/docs/index.md

 However, this rapid increase in digital music capabilities has led to several drawbacks in the consumer digital music industry.
 These include a dependence on the high-latency MIDI protocol as well as the need to purchase multiple pieces of equipment to create digital music effectively.

 Audio4All addresses these issues by introducing a fully embedded digital music creation platform featuring low levels of input latency.
 Audio4All uses three popular single-board computers: Bela, Raspberry Pi, and Jetson Nano, interfaced with a custom digital music instrument (DIM), to demonstrate the possibility of such a system.
-By incorporating a digital input controller, real-time low latency audio engine, digital audio workstation, and chord progression recommendation system into a single embedded environment, Audio4All aims to demonstrate that an embedded turnkey musical platform can be achieved and even improve on current issues in the digital music industry.</p>
+By incorporating a digital input controller, real-time low latency audio engine, digital audio workstation, and chord progression recommendation system into a single embedded environment, Audio4All aims to demonstrate that an embedded turnkey musical platform can be achieved and even improve on current issues in the digital music industry.

 <audio controls autostart="true">
   <source src="NagChampa.mp3" type="audio/mp3">